konradb3/homeassistant_salus/README.md

 # Troubleshooting

+If you can't connect, try using `0000000000000000` as EUID.

-Check if you have "Local Wifi Mode" enabled:
+Also check if you have "Local Wifi Mode" enabled:
 * Open Smart Home app on your phone
 * Sign in
 * Double tap your Gateway to open info screen